tsgoff/meshtxt/README.md

 This approach allows you to run the original web client as-is, while running MeshTXT as a separate process on a different port.

-When running the server, `--meshtastic-api-url` should be pointed to the internal `meshtasticd` web server.
+When running the server, it will automatically proxy `fromradio` and `toradio` requests to the internal `meshtasticd` web server as well as serve the MeshTXT web UI.

-This runs an HTTP proxy internally to allow MeshTXT to access the `fromradio` and `toradio` APIs from the same origin, which will bypass CORS restrictions.
+The server needs to run an HTTP proxy internally to allow the MeshTXT web UI to access the `fromradio` and `toradio` APIs from the same origin.
+This is important to bypass CORS restrictions in web browsers.

+If you want to proxy to a `meshtasticd` instance on another device, you can use the `--meshtastic-api-url` flag as shown in the example further down.

 It is up to you to roll your own HTTPS support if you want it.
 I generally put all of my internal HTTP servers behind Caddy, which provides automatic HTTPS on my external domains.